rccordell/f20idh/schedule.md

 + Richard Jean So, “All Models are Wrong” (2017)
 + Bethany Nowviskie, ["Reconstitute the World"](http://nowviskie.org/2018/reconstitute-the-world/) (2018)
 + Marisa Parham, ["Sample \| Signal \| Strobe: Haunting, Social Media, and Black Digitality,"](https://dhdebates.gc.cuny.edu/read/untitled-f2acf72c-a469-49d8-be35-67f9ac1e3a60/section/0fa03a28-d067-40b3-8ab1-b94d46bf00b6#ch11) from *Debates in the Digital Humanities 2019*
++ Roopika Risam, "Rethinking the Human in Digital Humanities" from *New Digital Worlds* (2019)
 + Eun Seo Jo and Timnit Gebru, ["Lessons from Archives: Strategies for Collecting Sociocultural Data in Machine Learning"](http://arxiv.org/abs/1912.10389) (2020)

 #### Penumbral Readings: